Sumboard

 This approach avoids forcing you into a new authentication system.
 The platform receives signed tokens from your backend, validates them cryptographically, and applies the appropriate data filters automatically.
 Standard token validation means your security team already understands how it works.

 The critical security boundary is data sovereignty.
 Your customer data never leaves your infrastructure.
 The platform queries your database directly using the security context from your tokens, but the data itself stays in your systems.
-This architecture matters for compliance reviews—auditors can verify that customer data remains under your control.
+This architecture matters for compliance reviews.
+Auditors can verify that customer data remains under your control.

 When compliance requirements prohibit any external processing, this architecture provides proof that sensitive data never transits through third-party systems.
 The analytics run in-browser, the queries execute against your database, and the data flow stays within your security perimeter.